 - 5.20 Compliance with the renewable energy target will be measured with reference to the Energy Statement, which will give a baseline figure for predicted energy consumption for a given development, before the use of any renewable energy.
 This will give developers some flexibility in reducing the total amount of energy required from renewables by increasing energy efficiency above Best Practice (or above building regulations Part L requirements)13. - 5.21 Developers can further reduce the amount of energy required from renewables by using natural gas-fired Combined Heat and Power (CHP) to increase the energy efficiency of space heating and cooling.
 The energy savings from CHP should be accounted for in the baseline figure for energy demand for a development, before the use of any renewable energy.
-This can be represented by the formula:

-Site energy consumption (as estimated by Best Practice) - CHP generation = site baseline figure

-- 5.22 Combined heat and power (CHP) fuelled totally, or partially, by biomass or other forms of renewable energy, should be counted as renewable energy in proportion only to the renewable element. - 5.23 Gas fired CHP, as described in 5.21, helps dramatically reduce the sites reliance on Grid based electricity and encourages the local more efficient generation of energy at site (and associated Carbon emission savings). - 5.24 Any decision about what constitutes "renewable energy", what qualifies as on-site renewable energy generation, and what qualifies as local combined heat and power, rests with the Council. - 5.25 It is recommended that a dialogue commence, at the earliest stage, to agree a methodology and a way forward for implementing the policy.
+This can be represented by the formula: - Site energy consumption (as estimated by Best Practice) CHP generation = site baseline figure - 5.22 Combined heat and power (CHP) fuelled totally, or partially, by biomass or other forms of renewable energy, should be counted as renewable energy in proportion only to the renewable element. - 5.23 Gas fired CHP, as described in 5.21, helps dramatically reduce the sites reliance on Grid based electricity and encourages the local more efficient generation of energy at site (and associated Carbon emission savings). - 5.24 Any decision about what constitutes "renewable energy", what qualifies as on-site renewable energy generation, and what qualifies as local combined heat and power, rests with the Council. - 5.25 It is recommended that a dialogue commence, at the earliest stage, to agree a methodology and a way forward for implementing the policy. - 5.26 A checklist has been produced to help ensure that architects and developers can incorporate the technology at an early stage in the design process (see Annex NR 3.3 C for details). - 5.27 A template has been prepared to help capture the information required by Policy NR3.3 alongside the Energy Statement (Annex NR3.3 D).
+It can be included within the Energy Statement that is required as part of with heat recovery.